aqualinkorg/aqualink-app/packages/api/README.md

 Follow the instructions to install netcdf [here.](https://github.com/parro-it/netcdf4#installation)

-Make sure to set your LDFLAGS and CPPFLAGS properly when running when running the install.
+Make sure to set your LDFLAGS and CPPFLAGS properly when running the install.
 For example, if you installed using homebrew:
 ```bash
 $ LDFLAGS="-L/opt/homebrew/opt/netcdf/lib" CPPFLAGS="-I/opt/homebrew/opt/netcdf/include" yarn install